History of the CFRs in the Archdiocese of Santa Fe

 In the spring of 2008, the friars were granted approval to officially establish a new friary.
 Upon receiving this permission, the CFR community servant (superior) in New York, Fr.
 Bernard Murphy, proposed that the friars investigate the cost of renovating the buildings in which they lived in addition to building a new soup kitchen to care for the needs of the homeless poor.
 Fr.
 Leo Fisher and Br.
 Philip Allen were also sent that spring to assist in founding the new friary.
 Their arrival brought the total number of friars in Albuquerque at the time to six.

 Building Our Friary and Soup Kitchen

 The friars soon determined that it was not financially feasible to renovate the old buildings located on the grounds of St. Francis Xavier Church, whose old structure was ravaged by previous fire damage, asbestos, and black mold.
-The friars contacted BroCon Corporation co-owner Daniel Osborn, who offered to demolish the old buildings at cost.

 In early 2009, the friars learned that it was not possible to build on the South Broadway property as originally planned.
 Over the next year (2009-2010), they searched for and finally acquired a building at 404 San Mateo Blvd.
 NE.
 Throughout 2010, the friars worked on renovating the former office building into a friary.

 The friary blessing and move-in date took place in October 2011, and the soup kitchen was renamed and reopened in August 2012.
 The friars' current community servant, Fr.
 Mariusz Koch, flew to Albuquerque from New York in order to bless and attend the opening of the new soup kitchen, now called Fr.
 Robert's Kitchen.